 District and Global Grants

 District Grants may be used for local community or international projects.
-They are intended for smaller projects to be completed within 18 months and do not require an international partner.
-These grants still require active Rotarian involvement and meeting eligibility requirements set forth in the terms and conditions for Rotary Foundation grants.
+They are intended for smaller projects to be completed within 12 months and do not require an international partner.
+These grants still require active Rotarian involvement and the need to meet eligibility requirements set forth in the Terms and Conditions for Rotary Foundation grants.
 They are not required to support the areas of focus.
-Grants may be used for:
+For a club to qualify for a District Grant, one club member needs to attend the District Grant Training or watch the training video.

 - Humanitarian projects, including service travel and disaster recovery efforts